 The results of a REALTORS® Land Institute survey in which 200 random land specialists participated indicated that the average Accredited Land Consultant (ALC) earned $373,925, which is approximately $100,000 more a year than the average earned by non-designee respondents.
 The largest ALC transaction in 2013 was $80 million and the largest ALC transaction reported to date in 2014 is $562 million.

-NEW POLICY CHANGE: In 2016 all ALCs will be required to take the Institute Code of Ethical Excellence session.
-This four-hour session will be offered via independent study with a stand-alone remote exam to be successfully completed and the submission of the signed ALC Code of Conduct form.
-After fulfilling this requirement by June 2016, ALCs are required to take the session every 5 years to stay accredited and to confirm, remind, increase, and show an allegiance to the importance of integrity.
+Current ALCs: In 2016, all current ALCs will be required to take the Institute Code of Ethical Excellence (ICEE) session.
+This four-hour session will be offered via independent study with a stand-alone remote exam to be successfully complete, which includes the submission of the signed ALC Code of Conduct form.
+After fulfilling this requirement by June 1, 2016, ALCs are required to take the session during the next ICEE window (2021-2025).
+This will be a continued requirements for all ALCs to fulfill during every five year ICEE window.

 ALC candidates must be Institute members in good standing for at least 6 months prior to filing an ALC designation application.

 Successful completion of a total of 104 Land University contact hours, of which 56 are required courses.
 Courses may be completed in a live classroom, online, through the hybrid (independent study) program, and other delivery systems that may be made available.